Kindful/omniauth-kindful-user/README.md

 If your looking to integrate with the non profit organization itself to insert client and transaction data into their account, the you should use the KindfulAdmin Oauth2 gem

+Additional documentation on getting your access keys generated can be found here https://developer.kindful.com/docs/oauth-user-view
 ## Usecases

 * Provide access to a website to active members